HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 You can change the domain or schema of this table by overriding a property in the `ConfigService.properties` file.
 Apply the change by running a Helm upgrade.

-AA sample override file named `invalidationDomain.yaml` is provided in the `/native-kube/install-hcl-dx-deployment/invalidationDomain` directory.
+A sample override file named `invalidationDomain.yaml` is provided in the `/native-kube/install-hcl-dx-deployment/invalidationDomain` directory.
 Details about how to use this sample file are provided below.

 ## How DX Compose determines the location of invalidation table